Finimus/Finimus/README.md

 I’m a Christian and believe that God helps me in everything I do.
 Christian values guide me to work with seriousness, respect, and integrity.

-I’m passionate about **artificial intelligence**, constantly testing modern AI applications and platforms — from image and sound generators to advanced language models and creative tools.
+I’m passionate about **artificial intelligence** and **cybersecurity**, constantly exploring modern technologies to understand how they work and how to use them effectively and safely.

-I enjoy exploring how algorithms work and finding ways to apply AI in **practical and creative** projects.
+I enjoy testing AI applications — from image and sound generators to advanced language models — and finding ways to apply AI in **practical and creative** projects.

 Additionally, I work on testing, installing, and configuring operating systems, especially Linux distributions like **Zorin OS, Ubuntu, and Linux Mint**, often running them directly from USB or SD cards.
-I have experience in **system optimization, configuration, and troubleshooting**.
+I have experience in **system optimization, configuration, troubleshooting**, and I am deeply interested in **cybersecurity** principles and practices.

 I’m familiar with various online tools and browser extensions and have a personal library of interesting applications I use in my projects.